pam-param-pam/I-Drive/README.md

 I drive is fully dockerized!
 Yay.
 There are 4 containers managed by `docker compose`:

 * Backend, containing a backend server and celery
-* Nginx, it's responsible for reverse proxy, cache, and serving the static frontend files.
+* Nginx, it's responsible for reverse proxy, rate limits, stream params validation, cache, and serving the static frontend files.
 * Redis
 * Postgres